zhenduowen/zhenduowen.github.io/_posts/2025-06-05-entropy-submoduality.md

 The requirement of $A \nsubseteq B$ and $B \nsubseteq A $ comes from that when we trace back to union and intersections of $A$ and $B$, we do not get $A,B$ themselves.
 And $0 \leq \delta \leq \min(\alpha_A, \alpha_B)$ just means that the most we can move is whatever we have at hand.

-Note that the relationship of "is a compression of " yields a partial order on the collection of n-fractional multiset.
+Note that the relationship of "is a compression of" yields a partial order on the collection of n-fractional multiset.
 One may refer to:
 > Balister, P. and B. Bollobás (2012, Mar).
 Projections, entropy and sumsets.
 Combinatorica 32(2), 125–141.

 The following theorem is immediate.